 What is Senile Dementia?

-However, many clinicians still use the term to name a group of conditions that typically strike the elderly and see it as a way of depicting the age rather than the mental capacity of the sufferer.
+However, many clinicians still use the term to describe a group of conditions primarily affecting the elderly, emphasizing the age of the individual rather than their mental capacity.

 Types of Elderly Dementia